phetsims/beers-law-lab/doc/model.md

 Concentration (C) is in units of M, and is the concentration of the solution in the cuvette.

-Absorbance model: A = abC
+AbsorbanceModel model: A = abC

 Transmittance model: T = 10^A